Arachnophobia: Evolutionary view

 Psychiatrist Randolph M. Nesse notes that while conditioned fear responses to evolutionarily novel dangerous objects such as electrical outlets is possible, the conditioning is slower because such cues have no prewired connection to fear, noting further that despite the emphasis of the risks of speeding and drunk driving in driver's education, it alone does not provide reliable protection against traffic collisions and that nearly one-quarter of all deaths in 2014 of people aged 15 to 24 in the United States were in traffic collisions.
 Nesse, psychiatrist Isaac Marks, and evolutionary biologist George C. Williams have noted that people with systematically deficient responses to various adaptive phobias (e.g. arachnophobia, ophidiophobia, basophobia) are more temperamentally careless and more likely to receive unintentional injuries that are potentially fatal and have proposed that such deficient phobia should be classified as "hypophobia" due to its selfish genetic consequences.

 A 2001 study found that people could detect images of spiders among images of flowers and mushrooms more quickly than they could detect images of flowers or mushrooms among images of spiders.
-The researchers suggested that this was because fast response to spiders was more relevant to human evolution.
+The researchers suggested that this was because fast response to spiders was more relevant to human evolution: subsequent replications of a comparable exposure to pictures of spiders or spider-resembling flowers confirmed that these stimuli (even if administered very briefly, 33 ms) elicited specific psychophysiological correlates in phobic participants.

-A 2021 research article found that perceived fear and disgust of spiders were triggered predominantly by enlarged chelicerae, enlarged abdomen, and the presence of body hair.
+A 2021 research article found that perceived fear and disgust of spiders were triggered predominantly by enlarged chelicerae, enlarged abdomen, and the presence of body hair, an observation integrated and confirmed by a study making use of augmented reality to study the sensibility of more-or-less phobic participants towards specific perceptual features of spiders (movement pattern, hairiness, body-leg ratio).

-Cultural
+Cultural view

 An alternative view is that the dangers, such as from spiders, are overrated and not sufficient to influence evolution.
 Instead, inheriting phobias would have restrictive and debilitating effects upon survival, rather than being an aid.
 For some communities, such as in Papua New Guinea and Cambodia, spiders are included in traditional foods.
 This suggests arachnophobia may, at least in part, be a cultural rather than genetic trait.

 Stories about spiders in the media often contain errors and use sensationalistic vocabulary, which could contribute to the fear of spiders.